KaustubhShejole/DL_NLP_IIT_Bombay/README.md

 ### 📚 Project Summary

 The assignments focus on implementing, training, and rigorously comparing different models to solve fundamental NLP tasks.
+Please refer to readme files and ppts in respective folders for more details.

 | Assignment | Topic | Goal | Models Implemented | Key Concepts Highlighted |
 | :--- | :--- | :--- | :--- | :--- |